Fun & Fascinating Facts About the Cook Islands with PRHG

 No Buildings Taller than a Coconut Tree

 In the Cook Islands, the view is all about swaying palms and endless blue skies.
-You won’t find towering skyscrapers or high-rise hotels—just the unspoilt beauty of the islands, carefully preserved to keep their charm as breath-taking as nature intended.
+You won’t find towering skyscrapers or high-rise hotels.
+Instead, the islands preserve their natural beauty, keeping the charm as breathtaking as nature intended.

 Sunday is Sacred

-In the Cook Islands, Sundays are all about faith, family, and embracing a gentler pace of life.
-Many businesses close as locals dress in their Sunday best and make their way to church, where the sound of beautiful hymns fills the air.
+In the Cook Islands, Sundays are dedicated to faith, family, and a gentler pace of life.
+Many businesses close, while locals dress in their Sunday best and head to church.
+The sound of heartfelt hymns fills the air, creating a truly special atmosphere.

 Traditional Tattoos with Deep Meaning